rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

   ...
   "main": "index.js",
   "scripts": {
-    "start": "node src/index.js"
+    "start": "node src/index.js",
-  },
+    "test": "echo \"Error: no test specified\" && exit 1" },
   "keywords": [],
   ...
 }
 {{< /highlight >}}

 On the command line, run the same script as before, except with `npm start` .
 Every time you change the underlying start script in the *package.json* file's npm scripts, you only need to type `npm start` on the command line without the specifics of the script.
-Try creating more npm scripts for your needs like testing and deploying in the *package.json* file for this project.
+Try creating more npm scripts for your needs like testing and deploying in the *package.json* file for this project later.

+{{% chapter_header "Node.js with Nodemon" "node-js-nodemon" %}}

-The only remaining concern is that you have start the script every time you want to test your source code.
+The only remaining concern is that you have start the script every time you want to try your source code.
 You can change this with an always-running node process.
 To remedy this, install the commonly used {{% a_blank "nodemon" "https://github.com/remy/nodemon" %}} library on the command line as {{% a_blank "development dependency" "https://docs.npmjs.com/files/package.json#dependencies" %}} to your project.

 {{< highlight javascript >}}
 npm install nodemon --save-dev